This post may contain affiliate links. Read our disclosure policy here.

 Dish yourself a hefty helping of this pasta and as always, enjoy!

-The best part is that this is can be one of those mid-week 30-minute meals that come together fast because the entire thing is just assembly and a quick broil for the crispy, cheesy topping.
+The best part is that this can be one of those mid-week 30-minute meals that come together fast because the entire thing is just assembly and a quick broil for the crispy, cheesy topping.
 Unlike traditional casserole recipes, there’s no baking just a quick broil!

-Is Chicken Cordon Bleu Casserole Healthy?
+Is Chicken Cordon Bleu Pasta Healthy?

 I’ll admit the cordon bleu pasta isn’t the lightest thing in my recipe list, but I try to make it with real ingredients, no fake or artificial “cream of soup” cans, and just fresh ingredients.